BatadaLab/scID/README.md

 Given a gene expression matrix and a list of marker genes that define the population of interest, scID returns a matching score for each cell and the names of the identified matching cells.

 ## Installation
-Easy intsallation using devtools in a single command:
+Easy intsallation using the devtools R package in a single command:

 ```
 devtools::install_github("BatadaLab/scID")